-- 1. Go to https://www.dell.com/support.

-- 2. Click Browse all products.
+- 1. Go to Dell support. - 2.
+Click Browse all products.

-- 3. Click the desired product category, such as Servers, Software, Storage, and so on.

-- 4. Click the desired product and then click the desired version if applicable.
+- 3. Click the required product category, such as Servers, Software, Storage, and so on. - 4.
+Click the required product and then click the version if applicable.

-- i NOTE: For some products, you may need to navigate through the subcategories.
+(i) NOTE: For some products, you may have to navigate through the subcategories.

-- 5. Click DOCUMENTATION.

-- 6. Click MANUALS AND DOCUMENTS.
+- 5. Click DOCUMENTATION. - 6.
+Click MANUALS AND DOCUMENTS.